 Make precise pricing decisions based on your product margins

-MRP software is designed to help manufacturers run more efficiently thanks to its capacity of managing resources and offering better planning capabilities.
+MRP software is designed to help manufacturers run more efficiently thanks to its capacity to manage resources and offer better planning capabilities.
 With the right MRP software, you can plan production faster and better than ever before, so your business will always stay up to date with current developments.

-Both MRP systems and ERP software allow you to plan not only the materials needed for production but also other critical resources such as employees or machines — giving companies that make use of manufacturing software the advantage of running smoothly at all times.
+MRP systems allow you to plan not only the materials needed for production but also other critical resources such as employees or machines — giving companies that make use of manufacturing software the advantage of running smoothly at all times.

 Drag-and-drop priorities for manufacturing tasks for maximum efficiency

 Track material requirements for efficient sales order fulfillment

 Identify delay risks related to material supply lead times